angelosstaboulis/SwiftUIManageArray/README.md

-# SwiftUISortArray
+# SwiftUIManagerArray
-SwiftUISortArray is a demo app that show some the swiftui framework capabilities
+SwiftUIManagerArray is a demo app that show some the swiftui framework capabilities